KarlScheibelhofer/java-crypto-tools/README.md

 ### Setting Keys and Storing

-Only basic setting of an unencrypted private key with certificate chain and setting trusted certificate entries is supported.
+Setting a private key with certificate chain and setting trusted certificate entries is supported.

 For example: